Teachings on Sūtra | Ven. Konchog Norbu

-Join us on the auspicious day of Chökor Düchen to listen to Ven.
-Konchog Norbu as he guides us through 84000’s recently published translation of The Chapter on Medicine.
+On the auspicious day of Chökor Düchen, Ven.
+Konchog Norbu guides us through 84000’s translation of The Chapter on Medicine.

 The vast literature of the seventeen chapters of the Vinaya (Discipline) section of the Kangyur reveals much more than just the recounting of the events that led to the Buddha’s guidelines for his monastic community.
 Ven.
 Konchog will offer a distillation of the stories and teachings it contains with special emphasis on the unique and miraculous qualities of Śākyamuni Buddha; examples of the rare power of being in the presence of such a being and his teachings; and fascinating details about both medieval Indian spiritual and secular culture.

 Ven.
 Konchog Norbu | Copyeditor, 84000: Translating the Words of the Buddha